alexle/alexle.github.com/_posts/2025-10-18-the-man-in-the-arena.markdown

 Stepping into the arena takes courage.
 Whether it's building something.
 Or starting a new exercise regime.
 Or taking a chance on a dream which may not be perfect.

-I've come to greatly respect those who try and show up -- even if it's not perfect.
+I've come to greatly respect those who try -- even if it's not perfect.
 I find myself quietly rooting for those who dare to create, to build, to share something real.

 Sometimes courage is just the quiet act of showing up again and again.

 ## Dare Greatly

-So the next time you catch yourself holding back — waiting for the perfect time, or worried about what others might think — remember this:
+So the next time you catch yourself holding back — waiting for the stars to align, or worried about what others might think — remember this:

 The critics will always have something to say.
 But they’re not in the arena.
 You are.